Following Jesus. Serving Others.

 A few painful things did happen.
 The charismatic movement was strong during that time, and some left Locust Grove for churches that were more charismatic.
 And in the late 1980’s the leadership provided by Dean and Jim came to a close.

 The next eleven years brought difficulty and transition.
 The congregation’s energy faded and attendance declined.
 Changes in worship style delighted some and disturbed others.
 For a time, the youth group remained strong in numbers and attendance, but a major church split in 1997 brought the end of that time of youth group prosperity.

 Clashing leadership styles and differing understandings of the role of the pastor were key factors in this split.
 At the height of the conflict, Jay Ulrich resigned as pastor and began a new congregation.
 Many people from Locust Grove joined him at the new church.
 Average attendance on Sunday mornings dropped quickly from 250 to 150.
 Those who remained felt angry, hurt, and resentful over what had happened.
 Enthusiasm was at an all-time low.
 But when we were at the bottom, God helped us begin to find our way upward.

 The congregation went through a painful time of building a new leadership structure, rebuilding trust, and trying to see themselves having a positive future.
 Tim Lichti, the new overseer, helped with the restructuring and interim pastor Gerald Sims did an amazing job of affirming the congregation, bring healing and helping them move forward.
 Pastor Sims suggested that the congregation put together a Christmas drama to present to the community, which was enthusiastically received.
 “Mary: A Mother’s Story” drew more than 2,500 people every year.
 More importantly, it drew the congregation together with a shared mission that got it back on its feet and moving forward.

 Gerald Sims finished his three-year interim term as pastor in 2001.
 John Troyer was called to pastor the church and served until 2007.
 Bill Beck, started his time at Locust Grove in 2008 and served until April 2021.
-Currently Locust Grove has Matt Yoder as an interim pastor since May of 2021.
+Matt Yoder began as the interim in May 2021 and was installed full-time in the summer of 2022.